-Leading experts in vitiligo recently hosted a series of Dermatology Times Case Based Roundtables in cities around the country to discuss approaches to complex cases, understand challenges across different age groups and skin types, and explore the condition’s impact on patient well-being.
+Leading experts in vitiligo recently hosted a series of Dermatology Times Case-Based Roundtables in cities around the country to discuss approaches to complex cases, understand challenges across different age groups and skin types, and explore the condition’s impact on patient well-being.

 Roundtable hosts included Benjamin Lockshin, MD, FAAD, in Washington, DC; Heather Woolery-Lloyd, MD, in Miami, Florida; Elizabeth Kiracofe, MD, FAAD, in Chicago, Illinois; James Song, MD, in Seattle, Washington; and Karan Lal, DO, FAAD, in Scottsdale, Arizona.
-Here are a few cases that the roundtable participants delved into.
+Here are a few additional cases that the roundtable participants delved into.

 A 35-year-old Whiteman with Fitzpatrick skin type II and vitiligo on multiple areas of his body, particularly the dorsal hands and forearms, was presented to Chicago roundtable participants.
 The focus was on unstable vitiligo, characterized by changing depigmented patches.
 The challenges that were discussed included managing the inflammation that causes vitiligo to worsen.
 The group reached a consensus on usingoral dexamethasone as the primary treatment for actively depigmenting or unstable vitiligo.